seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 **I forgot the SeaTable admin email address/password, how do I create a new admin account?**

-You can create a new admin account by running
+You can create a new admin account by running the superuser command:

 ```bash
 # Create admin account